shiroyasha/blog-source/source/posts/2017-11-19-transaction-isolation-levels-in-postgresql.html.md

 The transaction in process A fill freeze its snapshot of the data and offer consistent values during the life of the transaction.

-Reputable reads are not more expensive than the default read commit transaction.
+Repeatable reads are not more expensive than the default read commit transaction.
 There is no need to worry about performance penalties.
 However, applications must be prepared to retry transactions due to serialization failures.